msdharani1/TubeSeek/README.md

 -   Each cache entry is stored with a timestamp.
 -   If a cached result exists and is less than **1 hour old**, it is used directly.
 -   Otherwise, a fresh API call is made, and the new result is stored in the cache.

+### Suggestion Engine

+The homepage features a personalized suggestion system to recommend content.
+This system operates without a machine learning model and instead uses direct user activity to generate relevant recommendations.

+The logic, handled in the `getSuggestedVideos` server action, follows these steps:

+1.  **Data Gathering**: It fetches the user's most recent activity in parallel from Firebase:
+    -   Last 20 search queries.
+    -   Last 50 liked videos.
+    -   Last 50 watched videos.
+    -   All channel subscriptions.

+2.  **Keyword Extraction**: It creates a list of search topics with a clear priority:
+    -   **P1 - Search History**: The last 5 search terms are used first, as they are the strongest signal of current interest.
+    -   **P2 - Subscriptions**: The titles of the 5 most recent subscriptions are added.
+    -   **P3 - Liked Videos**: The channel names from the 3 most recently liked videos are added.
+    -   **P4 - Watch History**: If the list of topics is still small, channel names from the 3 most recent videos in history are added to round out the list.

+3.  **Fallback for New Users**: If a user has no activity, a default list of diverse topics (e.g., "Tech reviews," "Cooking tutorials") is used to prevent an empty homepage.

+4.  **Fetching & Compiling**: It performs a YouTube search for each topic, taking the top 4 videos from each to ensure variety.
+All results are compiled, and duplicates are removed.

+5.  **Final Presentation**: The system presents a final list of up to 20 unique videos on the homepage.

 ## Firebase Setup